Canary deployments in OpenShift Service Mesh

 customer v1 => preference => recommendation v1 from 'recommendation-2-qzptw': 596

-But if we force the request simutaling that is from a phone, the request will be routed to the recommendation v2.
+But if we force the request simulating that it is from a phone, the request will be routed to recommendation v2.

-For simulate the Mobile phone, the -A header could be used with this header:
+To simulate a mobile phone, the -A header can be used with this value:

 "Mozilla/5.0 (iPhone; U; CPU iPhone OS 4(KHTML, like Gecko) Version/5.0.2 Mobile/8J2 Safari/6533.18.5"

-Executing the request to the customer, we see that is routed to the recommendation v2:
+Executing the request to the customer, we see that it is routed to recommendation v2:

 curl -A "Mozilla/5.0 (iPhone; U; CPU iPhone OS 4(KHTML, like Gecko) Version/5.0.2 Mobile/8J2 Safari/6533.18.5" $customer_route